saidebinsabid/food-expiry-tracker-system/README.md

   - Expired badge display and “See Details” button

 - 📉 **Nearly Expiry Section**
-  - Auto-fetches items expiring within the next 5 days
+  - Auto-fetches items expiring within the next 2 years

 - 💀 **Expired Food Section**
   - Lists all food that has already expired